mtrebi/thread-pool/README.md

 # Thread pool

 The way that I understand things better is with images.
-So, let's take a look at the image of thread pool given by wikipedia:
+So, let's take a look at the image of thread pool given by Wikipedia:

 <p align="center">  <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/Thread_pool.svg/580px-Thread_pool.svg.png"> </p>